 The Chinese Communist Party’s policies regarding its mineral resources are not just economically motivated but also politically motivated.
 In 2016, President Xi Jinping spoke directly about the deep sea, signaling intent to map and explore the ocean floor.
 At the national level, mineral exploration is about fulfilling the vision of a strong China at the forefront of technological advancement.
 China has been investing heavily in DSM technology and has developed the capability to extract minerals from the seabed using remotely operated vehicles, while building up its fleet of DSM vessels, which are equipped with advanced technology such as sonar scanning systems.

 This vision is born out in the 14th Five-Year Plan (2021-2025), which outlines technological advancement and a marine economy, along with the minerals needed for their creation, as critical components of China’s future success.
 The previous, 13th Five-Year Plan also made specific mention of growing the DSM industry, including both its commercialization and the innovation of the deep-sea equipment necessary for mining.
 In response to these plans, China has developed an international deep sea bed mining law and a set of environmental regulations on pollution and ecosystem damage.
 However, the environmental legislation raises concerns over its preventative measures, which only regulate actions after the potentially irreparable mining process has been carried out.
-It is important to note that there is possibility of DSM being less environmentally damaging than land-based mining due to some procedures, but what is clear is that more research is needed to fully understand the impact on ocean ecosystems.
+Little is known about how mining will impact the ocean and its connected ecosystems, but what is clear is that more research is needed to fully understand the impact on ocean ecosystems.